Howarkuo/Rolling-Inventory-Pipeline-Optimizing-Supply-Chain-Shortage-Reports-with-GAS-and-VBA-Memory-Arra/README.md

 The company has a shortage report table with  demand, supply, balance, planned purchase, spot-buy, and vendor response information **spread across different tables**.
 Manual update is slow because each part number may have multiple vendors, multiple purchase dates, and multiple time buckets.

-- The business goal is:
+The business goal is:

-:::success
+> [!TIP]
-Convert a messy shortage report into a structured, automated planning table that shows demand, supply, balance, spot-buy, and updated shortage status by date bucket.
+> **Convert a messy shortage report into a structured, automated planning table** that shows demand, supply, balance, spot-buy, and updated shortage status by date bucket.
 :::

 - Core business logic: